Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Email: jenn.lewis5789@gmail.com
 Subject: Fox Infrastructure Licensing Inquiry

+**IMPORTANT — Physical Mail Requirements:**
+- **Email notification required first:** Before sending any physical mail (including certified mail, overnight courier, or any other physical delivery method) to Licensor, the sending party MUST first send an email to jenn.lewis5789@gmail.com with the subject line "Physical Mail Notification" describing the nature of the physical mail and the expected delivery date.
+Physical mail sent without prior email notification may not be deemed received.
+- **Registered Agent address prohibited:** Do NOT send mail to any registered agent address or corporate filing address.
+Mail sent to registered agent addresses will not be accepted and will not be deemed received.
+- **Physical mail address:** Physical mail (if required after email notification) should be sent only to an address that Licensor designates in writing after receiving the email notification.
+Contact jenn.lewis5789@gmail.com to obtain the appropriate physical mailing address.

 **To Licensee:**
 The address specified in the Ordering Documents or as otherwise provided by Licensee in writing.

+**Preferred Method:**
+Email is the preferred and most reliable method of communication.
+All Notices should be sent via email unless physical mail is specifically required by law or court order.

+**Deemed Receipt:**
 Notices sent:
-- By email will be deemed received on the date sent (if sent during business hours) or the next business day
+- By email will be deemed received on the date sent (if sent during business hours on a business day) or the next business day
-- By certified mail, return receipt requested, will be deemed received on the date of delivery shown on the return receipt
+- By certified mail, return receipt requested, will be deemed received on the date of delivery shown on the return receipt, provided that prior email notification was sent as required above
-- By overnight courier will be deemed received on the next business day after deposit with the courier
+- By overnight courier will be deemed received on the next business day after deposit with the courier, provided that prior email notification was sent as required above

 ## 25. MISCELLANEOUS